Fernandinho: Manchester City midfielder named on Premier League released list

 The Premier League released list, which was published on Friday, has included Fernandinho alongside team-mates Sergio Aguero and Eric Garcia, who have already confirmed moves to Barcelona.

-However, the list is not definitive with players still potentially signing new contracts with their respective clubs before the expiration of their existing one.
+However, the list is not definitive with players still potentially signing new contracts with their respective clubs before the expirations of their existing deals.

 Fernandinho has enjoyed an outstanding season at the Etihad, playing a key role in helping Pep Guardiola's side claim the Premier League and League Cup this campaign.